Making the Priestly Garments

 The garment maker couldn’t have known it, but he was preaching the gospel.
 Stitch by meticulous stitch, he was proclaiming salvation was near.
 Through the lens of the cross we see these extravagant robes showcase an extravagant gospel.

 It’s possible the craftsmen tasked with the minutiae of the tabernacle felt overwhelmed and even belabored by the tedium of so many details.
 Obedience can often feel like that.
 As we shepherd our own children, or serve in other often thankless ways, or pull out our Bibles listening for God’s voice again and again, there are times when we all wonder, Why does all of this matter?

 The answer rarely seems to come in the moment, but in hindsight we see that routine obedience to the Lord always reveals the gospel thread.
 He is using our seemingly small acts of surrender to transform these filthy rags into robes of righteousness.
-As we trust and obey, we can look back and sigh with gratitude, saying, “as the LORD had commanded, so [we have] done it” (Exodus 39:43).
+As we trust and obey, we can look back and sigh with gratitude saying we have “done just as the LORD commanded” (Exodus 39:43).